 If veganism is about consent, then consensual cannibalism would arguably be vegan.
 That is, if I give you permission to eat my body after I die, then it’d be vegan to eat my body after I die—even though I’m an animal.

 Can human adults give consent to something like being eaten in all situations?
-Are there situations where our agency and ability to say “no” is compromised to such a degree that even if we “give consent,” it’s not ethically meaningful?
+Are there situations where our ability to say “no” is compromised to such a degree that even if we “give consent,” it’s not ethically meaningful?

-Many Marxists would cite this as a concern with labor relations under capitalism.
+Some Marxists would cite this as a concern with labor relations under capitalism.
 Karl Marx explained that capitalism necessitates a class of workers who have nothing to sell but their labor.
 So they have to work.

 People will generally “consent” to the best option they perceive themselves to have.
 But that doesn’t mean it’s really what they want.